 Top 10 Ichiro Suzuki Rookie Cards

 For those who collected back in 2001, they'll remember the excitement of baseball card products that year.
 Ichiro Suzuki rookie cards played a huge part in that.
 Along with Albert Pujols, the pair had their first cards released throughout the year.
-Neither had prospect cards years in advance like we see today -- at least MLB cards printed for North American audiences.
-Ichiro did have some Japanese cards ahead of his arrival in Seattle, but they're not considered by most to be mainstream cards.
+Neither had prospect cards years in advance like we see today — at least MLB cards printed for North American audiences.
+Ichiro did have several Japanese cards ahead of his arrival in Seattle, but they're not considered by most to be mainstream cards.
 Ichiro and Pujols weren't completely exclusive to one brand.
 It was a rare occurrence, indeed.

 Below are our picks of the top Ichiro rookies.
 While value played a role in the selections, it's not the lone criteria.
 Rankings can be subjective, but we feel all of these cards are worthy additions to any collection.